cuihonglei/cmpp3020-assignment2/IMPLEMENTATION_README.md

 3. Verify error messages are displayed and re-prompts occur

 ## Code Attribution
-All code in both implementations was written by **Altesse Imena** as part of CMPP 3020 Assignment 2.
+All code in both implementations was written by **Altesse Imena**, reviewed and fixed by **Honglei Cui** as part of CMPP 3020 Assignment 2.
 The code follows the pseudocode algorithm developed in Part 1 of the assignment.

 ## Notes